skyfe79/Awesome/README.md

 ## Clojure

-- [instant](https://github.com/instantdb/instant) - The realtime client-side database
+- [instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
+We make you productive by giving your frontend a real-time database.
 - [penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration

 ## CoffeeScript